Noah211/GDEXGameJam/Assets/Resources/README.txt

 How to Run
 ----------
+Left click the green button labeled "Code" in the top right corner of the screen, and left click download zip.
 Once the zip file has been downloaded, extract it, and navigate to GDEXGameJam\Builds\TheInstitution and left click twice on "GDEXGameJam.exe" to run.